vasishth/SMLP2017/index.md

 ## Traveling to the University of Potsdam

+If you are staying in Berlin.
+we suggest taking a train to the station Bahnhof Park Sanssouci, and then walking to the campus (5-10 minutes).
+There are direct trains from Berlin zoo station (Berlin Zoologischer Garten) and Berlin's main station, Berlin Hauptbahnhof; the journey takes 27-35 minutes.
+If you are staying in Potsdam, buses from the Potsdam train station are an easy option.
 Please use [bvg.de](http://www.bvg.de/en/) for planning your travel (by train or bus).

 ## Summer School Instructors